you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 ## Collection*

+> [!IMPORTANT]
-*:heavy_exclamation_mark:<b>Important:</b> Note that most native equivalents are array methods, and will not work with objects.
-If this functionality is needed and no object method is provided, then Lodash/Underscore is the better option.*
+> Most native equivalents are array methods,
+> and will not work with objects.
+If this functionality is needed and no object method is provided,
+> then Lodash/Underscore is the better option.

 ### _.each